eshnil2000/CarND-Vehicle-Detection/README.md

 My SVC predicts:  [ 1.
 1. 0.
 1. 0.
 0. 1.
 0. 1.
 0.]
 For these 10 labels:  [ 1.
 1. 0.
 1. 0.
 0. 1.
 0. 1.
 0.]
 0.00159 Seconds to predict 10 labels with SVC
+###

+### AFTER ADDING IN SPATIAL & COLOR HISTOGRAM FEATURE VECTORS
+Total samples: 17760 feature vector length (4356,) y labels length 17760
+10.16 Seconds to train SVC...
+Test Accuracy of SVC =  0.9907
+My SVC predicts:  [ 1.
+1. 1.
+1. 0.
+0. 0.
+0. 0.
+0.]
+For these 10 labels:  [ 1.
+1. 1.
+1. 0.
+0. 0.
+0. 0.
+0.]
+0.00175 Seconds to predict 10 labels with SVC

 ```
-I ended up with an accuracy of 97%, which seemed reasonably good without overfitting.
+I ended up with an accuracy of (99%), which hepled tremendously in getting rid of random False Positives.

 ### 3. Find car within image